What do I need to know when making a will?

 “Will-writing” services are unregulated.

 Legal activities are divided into “reserved activities” and “non-reserved activities”.
 Will-writing is a “non-reserved activity,” so pretty much anyone can set themselves up as a self-styled will expert without experience, qualifications or any industry regulation.
-This option is barely a step up from a DIY will and doesn’t come close to the service you could expect from a solicitor.
+This option is barely a step up from a DIY will and doesn’t come close to the service you could expect from an expert wills solicitor.

 A “will-writing” service can shut up shop at any time.